 Over 3700 women have filed claims and lawsuits are consolidated in Pennsylvania before Judge John R. Padova and in California before Judge Winifred Y. Smith.
 To date, there has been no mass settlement of Essure cases.

 Free Medical Legal Consultation

-If you or a loved one has or have had Essure permanent birth control implanted and experienced serious life-threatening complications, contact us for a free medical legal consultation at 1-800-814-4540 or firstname.lastname@example.org or fill out the form in the right side bar.
+If you or a loved one has or have had Essure permanent birth control implanted and experienced serious life-threatening complications, contact us for a free medical legal consultation at 1-800-814-4540 or firstname.lastname@example.org or fill out our contact form.